Anxiety Definition, Symptoms, And Treatment Options

 Are anxiety symptoms interfering with your life?

-Recent studies show that online CBT treatments are as effective as in-person therapy and can often be less expensive with shorter wait times.
-Many mental health professionals believe the strength of CBT results is linked to the number of sessions attended.
+Recent studies show that online CBT treatments are as effective as in-person psychotherapy and can often be less expensive with shorter wait times.
+Many mental health professionals believe the strength of CBT results is linked to the number of psychotherapy sessions attended.
 Patients often said the convenience of receiving treatment from home made it easier to do regularly.

 Takeaway